-Periodicity Analysis.
+1) Periodicity Analysis: In preliminary studies, we find smoking is a rhythmic activity.
+Therefore, we use periodicity analysis to verify whether a smoking-like rhythm exists for the suspect activity.
 In Smokey, we partition the time into detection windows with a fixed length equaled to time of smoking a cigarette which is 300s typically.
 Then we use autocorrelation to analyze the periodicity of the composite motions in each detection window.
-Autocorrelation is a simple yet effective approach to assess the periodic signals.
 First, we integrate the information from all subcarriers by simply adding up the values in the foreground since we have obtained only meaningful information after motion acquisition component.
 Then we analyze the periodicity by detecting the peaks in the autocorrelation function of the integrated foreground sequence.
 After obtaining the periods, Smokey calculates the standard deviation of the periods to represent for the period's stability.